ginguan/ginguan/README.md

 ***•	SM Travel Calling System: this is based on the Modelling and Simulation Study process to create High-level Conceptual Model using Java, detailed conceptual model and simulation program of a calling system to handle call request of a travel office.
 At the end, a set of experiments are designed and carried out with the simulation program that provides data sufficient to achieve the goals of the project. https://github.com/GabiRepare/SMTravel.git***

 ***•	Implement Machine Learning Algorithm for Predicting Online Bids are Made by Robot or Human: using MySQL to preprocess the dataset and using Jupyter Notebook for algorithm implementation.***

+***•	Implement Machine Learning Algorithm for Predicting Online Bids are Made by Robot or Human: using MySQL to preprocess the dataset and using Jupyter Notebook for algorithm implementation.***

+***•	Product Pricing from Crowdsourcing Data Mart: a project involving large scale of data for physical design of datamart, data staging, OLAP queries, business intelligence dashboard, and data visualization.
+Using Microsoft SQL, Knime.***